NRLC Logo

 Flexibility & Time Off

 Freight rail employees benefit from 28-32 days of paid time off each year, with the most senior employees receiving up to 43 days off.
-New agreements reached since 2022 provide 93% of craft employees at NCCC carriers with individual paid sick days and many operating craft employees with more predictable schedules.
+Today, 97% of craft employees at NCCC carriers have access to individual paid sick days and many operating craft employees have more predictable schedules than ever before.

 Securing the Future